DR Congo Soldier Killed In Gunfire On Rwandan Border - UrduPoint

 "Some of the civilians who were waiting to cross the border were wounded."
 Rwanda's army confirmed the incident, in North Kivu province, saying on Twitter that an "unidentified Congolese soldier fired on passers-by who were crossing the border".

-The Congolese soldier, who was bearing an AK-47 assault rifle, was shot 25 metres (yards) inside Rwandan territory, the army said earlier.
+The Congolese soldier, who was bearing an AK-47 assault rifle, was shot 25 metres (27 yards) inside Rwandan territory, the army said earlier.

+Rwandan Foreign Minister Vincent Biruta said he was treating the events as "just an incident" and that an investigation would be conducted after he held talks with his Congolese counterpart.

+"We need to act together to de-escalate the whole situation," he told France 24, saying the violence happened amid "hate speech" against Rwandans and Congolese Tutsis.

 Observers from a multinational organisation called the International Conference on the Great Lakes Region (ICGLR) briefly conferred with Congolese and Rwandan officials at the border.